SakshatGoyal/chatgpt-fingerprints-20251213/output/2025-05-13T02-58-08Z__000812__Design_Doc_Creation_Process.md

 ## You (2025-05-13T03:42:11.876782+00:00)

-{'content_type': 'image_asset_pointer', 'asset_pointer': 'file-service://file-3j35vARqq7id6PW5EbnBAZ', 'size_bytes': 1992207, 'width': 1367, 'height': 702, 'fovea': None, 'metadata': {'dalle': None, 'gizmo': None, 'generation': None, 'container_pixel_height': None, 'container_pixel_width': None, 'emu_omit_glimpse_image': None, 'emu_patches_override': None, 'lpe_keep_patch_ijhw': None, 'lpe_delta_encoding_channel': None, 'sanitized': True, 'asset_pointer_link': None, 'watermarked_asset_pointer': None, 'is_no_auth_placeholder': None}}
-{'content_type': 'image_asset_pointer', 'asset_pointer': 'file-service://file-BEpQvW8w6J3oDXTcCtsyJE', 'size_bytes': 1441634, 'width': 1209, 'height': 618, 'fovea': None, 'metadata': {'dalle': None, 'gizmo': None, 'generation': None, 'container_pixel_height': None, 'container_pixel_width': None, 'emu_omit_glimpse_image': None, 'emu_patches_override': None, 'lpe_keep_patch_ijhw': None, 'lpe_delta_encoding_channel': None, 'sanitized': True, 'asset_pointer_link': None, 'watermarked_asset_pointer': None, 'is_no_auth_placeholder': None}}
 No, I still think I need to add more context here.
 I'm attaching four files.
 These are two screenshots and two CSV files.
 The first screenshot that you may find with a black background is the customer estate.
 These are all the details that communicate a customer's estate when it comes to Prisma Access.
 If you notice, a lot of this is text-based.
 We may need some way to figure out how to make it more visually appealing without overcomplicating anything or making things more complex or hard to understand than they already are.
 The second image is sort of additional details for the technical health metrics.
 This is basically a representation of how the threshold is set.
 For example, what makes a customer healthy, what makes a customer at risk, and what makes a customer critical.
 If you remember, we had a high-level technical health metrics that was in the product drill-down.
 We may need to use some of this data to introduce some explainability and help a user understand that if a certain metric is critical, why is it critical?
 If a certain metric is healthy, why is it healthy?
 That will be part of the additional details in the technical health section.
 There are two CSVs.

 The first one is Customer case details.
 Now, if you remember, the technical health revolves a lot around incident reports.
 So this is the further drill down of technical health.
 So this is the raw data that helps a user understand why something is unhealthy or at risk or critical.
 So if you notice, there are a lot of columns.
 Column names like account name and product can be eliminated because since a user lands on this page by selecting an account and selecting a product, those two columns become redundant.
 There are additional columns like case numbers, created date, case owner, etc. We need some way to progressively disclose this data.
 So we need a few columns that are the most actionable for a user.
 So that would include things like case number, which acts as a unique identifier, case owner, priority, status.
 These might be the sort of actionable information.
 And apart from that, we have things like subject, description, etc., etc. So I think subject is also something that we can include in the actionable data because it informs a user just very briefly about what the issue is about.
 But other things like description, JIRA severity, last modified date, those can be delegated or pushed to the next level of detail.
 How that might manifest is to be determined.